-In close cooperation with the affected countries, the Agency finalized recommendations for environmental management and supported ongoing environmental monitoring of areas abandoned after the Chernobyl accident.
+In close cooperation with the affected countries, the Agency finalized recommendations for the Measurement of Environmental

 FIG. 2.
 Agency research is contributing to improved understanding of the impacts of multiple concurrent environmental stressors, such as widespread coral bleaching near the Marshall Islands.